nfweb/nfweb-concept/core-cms.md

 * no community support

 ###Customizing an existing Content Management System
-Overall structure is given, needs to be customised to meet the requirements
+Overall structure is already existing, needs to be customised to meet the requirements
 Example: Drupal

 ###Building a custom web application